Tips for RV Buying

 Completely inspect any potential purchase in great detail.
 Use the tips you learned in the books you read.
 If you don't feel comfortable, get someone qualified to do the inspection with you or for you.

 Have fun!
-Taking the time to be diligent in RV buying will help you choose the RV that's right for you.
+Taking the time to be diligent in your search and research will help you choose the RV that’s right for you.
 Be careful and thorough, but also have fun in your search!
-It's an experience you will always remember.
+Your RV buying experience is one you will always remember.